 This Session is free of charge.
 Pre-registration is required.

-Guests may enter the parking area from Hwy 7, near the intersections of Westpark Drive or Greensboro Drive.
+In Tysons Corner, entries into parking from Hwy 7, near intersections of Westpark Drive or Greensboro Drive.
 Photo ID is required.
 SAIC Drive is a roundabout at the end of ‘Solutions Drive.’
 Guest parking is free.
-Please enter at the front of the building at the large glass atrium.
+Easiest to enter at front of building marked by circular drive and flagpoles (large glass atrium).

 About the Speaker

 Jon Weinstein, PMP, is President of Line of Sight, a firm delivering organizational change, strategic planning, project management, and business process improvement services.
 He has 20+ years of experience in these areas, working with clients of varying sizes – from start-ups to Fortune 500 firms - and in a wide variety of sectors – including government, IT, insurance, healthcare, and transportation.
 Jon is the author of two books: "Achieving Project Management Success in the Federal Government" (Management Concepts: 2010) and the forthcoming "The Government Manager’s Guide to Project Management" (Management Concepts: August 2013)."

 About the Tyson's Corner Luncheons